 12. Bat Shooters

 Make bat rockets using the printable template and paper straws.
-They’ll be fun at Halloween parties where you can shoot them and compete with others to see whose bat flies the highest.
+They’ll be fun at Halloween parties, where you can shoot them and compete with others to see whose bat flies the highest.

-by Buggy and Buddy
+Learn more @ Buggy and Buddy

 13. Pipe Cleaner and Straw Apples

-Back to school season is the perfect time to make apple crafts like this one using pipe cleaners, straw pieces, and buttons.
+Back-to-school season is the perfect time to make apple crafts like this one using pipe cleaners, straw pieces, and buttons.
 Kids can practice cutting, threading, counting, and color sorting with one simple activity.

-by A Dab of Glue Will Do
+Learn more @ A Dab of Glue Will Do

 14. Paper Plate Sun Craft

 Whether you’re studying a weather unit or simply want to bring a little sunshine into your home, this paper plate sun craft fits the bill.
-The pipe cleaner sunrays are capped with straw pieces, which is wonderful threading practice for kids.
+The pipe cleaner sunrays are capped with straw pieces, which is a wonderful threading practice for kids.

-by Buggy and Buddy
+Learn more @ Buggy and Buddy

 15. Paper Straw Spiders

 These cute spiders will make fantastic Halloween crafts.
 They’re not scary at all!
-Paint large circles, give the spider colorful straw legs and add big googly eyes to complete the craft.
+Paint large circles, give the spider colorful straw legs, and add big googly eyes to complete the craft.
 They look silly and friendly rather than scary.

 16. Fireworks Straw Rockets